 The dawn of 2020 marks not just a new year but a new decade!
 Still, some events we return to on an annual basis, and this year’s no exception.
 Private travelers experience an exclusive level of access and convenience to these events, thanks to the personalized nature of private travel.

-For a year of perfect attendance at the most significant world events, private travelers should mark their calendars now for the major events of 2020.
-Ensure your plans are set in stone so you’re not caught off guard as the first days of 2020 roll into weeks and months.
+For a year of perfect attendance, private travelers should mark their calendars now for major 2020 events.
+Ensure your plans are set in stone so you’re not caught off guard as 2020 roll on.

 January 21-24: Davos World economic Forum

 World leaders will convene in a few short weeks at the 50th World Economic Forum (WEF) Annual Meeting, which will be held from January 21 through 24 in Davos-Klosters, Switzerland.
-At the beginning of each year, attendees head to Davos World Forum to engage in collaborative activities to shape global, regional, and industry agendas.
+Each year, attendees head to Davos World Forum to engage in collaborative activities to shape global, regional, and industry agendas.

 Private flyers, who are often key decision makers involved in the Davos World Forum, have high security needs–according to The New York Times, “During the conference, Davos transforms into a veritable fortress.”
 Thus, solidifying your flight plans ahead of time is essential.